Executive Board: Roles & Responsibilities

 VICE PRESIDENT OF COMMUNITY SUPPORT

-Leads the PFC community support team, including oversight for the Dads Club, Hospitality Chair, Site/Safety Chair, Traffic Chair, and Sustainability Chair.
+Leads the PFC community support team, including oversight for Inclusion & Belonging, Thunder Dads, Hospitality Chair, Site/Safety Chair, Traffic Chair, and Sustainability Chair.
 Works with the Principal and PFC Board to proactively identify/resolve support issues.
-Manages and coordinates activities and events related to the Sister School relationship, currently with Prescott Elementary School (e.g., drop-off of lost-and-found clothing items, book drive, etc.).
-Coordinates with the Vice President of Education Support to maintain and update a list of desired improvements and needs of the PFC.
 Requires 2-4 hours per month.

 PRINCIPAL